Nobody-2413/Final_Project-BYUIS-CS043/README.md

 Final Project for BYUIS CS Semester 2
 Tic-Tac-Toe Game HTML

-It all developed by Shuoshuo Li with no starter code.
+It is all developed by Shuoshuo Li with no starter code.

 Here are the steps to run the game:
 1. Run game.py